idiomic/Lua-ECS/README.md

 entity, 'add' and 'rmv' are used to add and remove entities from the list of entities a service acts on, and 'swap' swaps the order in which services are executed when 'update' is called.
 There are no other functions.
+(Well, besides the 'reset' function which you should only call in the most dire of circumstances, like major error recovery)

 When any of the four 'init's are called, they return the new object.
 These objects are numbers, but are related to each